asandler/ParaPlan/README.md

 ## task_generator

-Takes one random interval of one random edge as a starting set and one random interval of one random edge as a final set.
+Generates random reachability task for given SPDI, taking one random interval of one random edge as a starting set and one random interval of one random edge as a final set.

 parameters: .spdi file